IanLewis42/GravStorm/readme.txt

 In general, use up and down cursor keys to navigate the menu, left and right to change a highlighted item.
 'Enter' will take you forward to the next menu level, 'Escape' will take you back to the previous level.

+Menus on Android are touchy/scrolly as you'd (hopefully) expect.

 o MODE
   Use cursor 'up' and 'down' to select game mode.
     Local Game        - Select this for single player, or for up to 4 players in split-screen mode on the same device.
     Host Network Game - Select this to allow other players to join 'your' game.
 As the host, you get to select the level.
     Join Network Game - Select this to join a game hosted by another player.
+    Instructions      - Select this to show instructions(!)

     NOTE: Network support is ONLY for a local network, not over the internet.
   Enter:  Next menu
   Escape: Exit